 We have advanced security controls such as screenshot restriction, watch time control, device limits, OTP verification, and DRM support using Widevine, PlayReady, and FairPlay.

-All these matters because many teams do not need standalone gamification learning apps.
+All this matters because many teams do not need standalone gamification learning apps.
 They need a platform where learner engagement, selling, delivery, and protection work together.

 Conclusion